 When U.S. cities and states faced shelter-in-place orders to limit the spread of the coronavirus, Americans’ reduced mobility resulted in plummeting sales at rideshare companies.
-As rideshare is continuing to bounce back, in October, Uber sales were down 64 percent year-over-year and Lyft sales were down 66 percent year-over-year.
+With the exception of a late 2020 dip, sales have been gradually recovering since April 2020.
+Uber sales were up 124 percent year-over-year and Lyft sales were up 101 percent year-over-year in November 2021.

-The breakdown of October sales between Uber and Lyft reveals that market share has remained stable, relative to prior months.
-Uber still dominates, taking in 71 percent of U.S. rideshare spending.
+The breakdown of November 2021 sales between Uber and Lyft reveals that market share has remained stable, relative to prior months.
+Uber still dominates, taking in 69 percent of U.S. rideshare spending.
 Starting in August 2017, Uber’s share of the market excludes most Uber Eats transactions, though some remain indistinguishable, especially from May to mid-August 2019.
-Both Uber and Lyft are also reportedly making inroads with corporate rideshare clients, although Second Measure’s analysis excludes business spending.
+Both Uber and Lyft are also reportedly making inroads with corporate rideshare clients, although Bloomberg Second Measure’s analysis excludes business spending.

 Few customers use both Uber and Lyft

 Nationwide, most customers are loyal to just one rideshare service.
-Only 10 percent of U.S. rideshare customers used both Uber and Lyft in October.
-Sixty-five percent used only Uber, while 26 percent used only Lyft.
+Only 11 percent of U.S. rideshare customers used both Uber and Lyft in November.
+Sixty-four percent used only Uber, while 25 percent used only Lyft.

 Uber also among top U.S. meal delivery companies